Energy Charter Treaty: The principle of national sovereignty

 The principles of the Energy Charter are based on the idea that international flows of investments and technologies in the energy sector are mutually beneficial.
 But at the same time, national sovereignty over energy resources is a core principle of the treaty (ECT Article 18).
 An objective of the treaty is to promote transparency and efficiency in the operation of energy markets, but it is for governments to define the structure of their domestic energy sector.
 Each country is free to decide whether and how its national energy resources are developed, and the extent to which its energy sector is open to foreign investors.
 The treaty does not deal with the ownership issues of the energy companies–there is no obligation to privatise state-owned energy companies, or to break up vertically integrated energy companies.

 Membership

-Members are countries and Regional Economic Integration Organisations are a party to the treaty through ratification or accession.
-Membership also includes signatories which provisionally apply the treaty pending entry into force.
+Members are countries and Regional Economic Integration Organisations are party to the treaty through ratification or accession.
+Membership also includes signatories, which provisionally apply the treaty pending entry into force.
 Such provisional application applies automatically after signature, unless it is inconsistent with the domestic law of the country concerned.
 As October 2022, the treaty has 51 parties, while it is provisionally applied by two countries.
 All Members have ratified the treaty except for Australia, Belarus, Norway, and the Russian Federation.
 Belarus has accepted provisional application of the treaty.